Niilosan/Niilosan/README.md

 - 👋 Hi, I’m @Niilosan
 - 👀 I’m interested in coding/developping
-- 🌱 I’m currently learning php/html
+- 🌱 I’m currently learning php/html/SQL/JS
-- 📫 How to reach me @Niilosan on twitter
+- 📫 @Niilosan on twitter

 <!---
 Niilosan/Niilosan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.